rubys/bootstrap/bylaws.md

   - ii) adopting or recommending to the Members an agreement of merger or consolidation;
-  - iii) approving or recommending to the Members the sale, lease or exchange of all or substantially all of the Foundation’s property and assets;
+  - iii) approving or recommending to the Members the sale, lease or exchange of all or substantially all of the $FOUNDATION’s property and assets;
-  - iv) approving or recommending to the Members the dissolution, liquidation or winding up of the Foundation or a revocation of any such dissolution, liquidation or winding up;
+  - iv) approving or recommending to the Members the dissolution, liquidation or winding up of the $FOUNDATION or a revocation of any such dissolution, liquidation or winding up;
   - v) enlarging or reducing the size of the Board;
   - vi) amending or modifying the eligibility requirements for membership on the Board or the classes of Members eligible to appoint and/or elect Directors;